 Since stone cookware is made from all-natural minerals and has a relatively low environmental impact in production, stone cookware offers very low environmental impact.

 That’s it!
 We’ve gone through a wide variety of the most common different kinds of cookware.
 While this list isn’t exhaustive, we’ve tried to pick from a range of different options that are available in a wide range of styles, prices, and versatility.

-While plastic cookware is available, we didn’t rate it because it is generally well-known that it has environmental and health impacts.
+While plastic is widely available, we didn’t rate it because it is generally well-known that it has environmental and health impacts.

-There are also other alternatives like bamboo cookware, which we didn’t include because it has very limited cookware applications.
-Most people will need other cookware for most of their meals, and unfortunately, bamboo is more specialized cooking.
+There are also other alternatives like bamboo, which we didn’t include because it has very limited cooking applications.
+Most people will need a more versatile option for most of their meals, and unfortunately, bamboo is more specialized cooking.